 Salem College students may be eligible to participate in a work-study program on campus.
 The work-study program is available to boarding students who demonstrate financial need after completing the FAFSA and after other financial aid resources have been assessed.

 If a student is eligible for work-study, it will appear on her financial aid award letter.
 While the award of work-study is an offer of employment, it is not a guarantee of earnings.
 Students must secure their own employment with one of the hiring departments.
-Traditional students may earn up to $1600 in an academic year; therefore, students work approximately 7.5 hours each week during the fall and spring semesters.
+Students may earn up to $1600 in an academic year; therefore, students work approximately 7.5 hours each week during the fall and spring semesters.
 A student may not exceed $1600; however, a student may not earn the entire awarded amount if she does not work all of her hours.
 All work-study students are paid NC minimum wage which will increase to $7.25/hour on July 24, 2009.

 Please keep in mind that since work-study is not a guarantee of earnings, it will not be reflected on the billing statement from the Business Office.
 Students are responsible for paying the entire amount shown on the bill.
 If a student decides to participate in work-study, she will receive a paycheck each month for any hours actually completed.